SEARCH

 7. Ragi Dosa

-Among the more options for a healthy breakfast is ragi dosa.
+Among the healthier breakfast options is ragi dosa.
 It’s gluten-free and is rich in calcium.

 8. Multigrain Vegetable Paratha

-Apart from paneer paratha, which we mentioned above, savouring a multi-grain vegetable paratha for breakfast is an ideal option for paratha lovers.
+Apart from the paneer paratha we mentioned above, savouring a multi-grain vegetable paratha for breakfast is an ideal option for paratha lovers.

 You can prepare it with a nutritious mix of whole-wheat flour and millets, and stuff it with leafy greens or mixed vegetables.